 Ingredients

 Here are a few notes on the ingredients needed.
-See the recipes card below for amounts and full instructions.
+See the recipe card below for amounts and full step-by-step instructions.

-- flour - regular all-purpose flour works perfectly here.
+- flour - No need to track down cake flour, as regular all-purpose flour works perfectly here.

-- baking powder and soda - these serve as our leaveners in this eggless cake recipe.
+- baking powder and soda - These serve as leavening agents in this eggless cake recipe.

-- non-dairy yogurt - more on this below.
+- non-dairy yogurt - More details on this below.

-- sugar - if you're in the US, selecting organic cane sugar is the easiest way to make sure your sugar is vegan and has not been processed using bone char.
+- sugar - If you're in the US, selecting organic cane sugar is the easiest way to make sure your sugar is vegan and has not been processed with bone char.

 Selecting a Yogurt